esc/scipy2013-tutorial-numpy-ipython/abstract.rst

       C <http://scipy-lectures.github.com/advanced/interfacing_with_c/interfacing_with_c.html>`_.

       See also: http://haenel.co

-:Tutorial Description: This tutorial is a hands-on introduction to the two most
+:Description: This tutorial is a hands-on introduction to the two most basic
-                       basic building-blocks of the scientific Python stack: the enhanced interactive interpreter IPython and the fast numerical container Numpy.
+              building-blocks of the scientific Python stack: the enhanced interactive interpreter IPython and the fast numerical container Numpy.
 Amongst other things you will learn how to structure an interactive workflow for scientific computing and how to create (or load) and manipulate numerical data efficiently.
-You should have some basic familiarity with Python (variables, loops, functions) and basic command-line usage (executing
-                       commands, using history).
+You should have some basic familiarity with Python (variables, loops, functions) and basic command-line usage (executing commands, using history).
 :Outline: **Ipython** (1 hour)

           * Help system, magic functions, aliases and history